ezehlivinus/server-palnner-with-docker/README.md

 - clone
 - On the project directory run:
   - In development mode: `docker-compose up --build dev`
+  - If error occurs for what ever reason, run:
+    - `docker-compose down` to stop and remove the containers or `docker container stop <this-container_id> && docker container rm <this-container_id>` to stop and remove the(this) container
+    - Then run: `docker-compose up --build dev` to start the containers

-- Make a request to the server.
-Hint use the sample request as a guide.
+- Make a request to the server. `Hint->` use the sample request as a guide.

 ### Heroku - Remote Server - Online
 - Use this `POST`: `https://app-server-planner.herokuapp.com/server-plans` instead of the localhost url specified on the sample request.